artainmo/DevOps/cloud/README.md

 AWS DataSync moves large data amounts from on-premises to AWS.<br>
 In the case of ML, internet of things (IoT) uses physical devices/sensors to feed data in a centralized repository to be used by a ML model.
 MQTT is an IoT standard messaging protocol.
 Thus it helps transfer sensor data to a ML model.

+Elastic File System (EFS) is a storage type for EC2.
+It is a shared network file system (NFS) that you can mount to 100s of EC2.
+EFS is designed for elastic scalability and supports multiple concurrent Lambda connections.
+It excels in environments where shared, simultaneous file access is needed across different services.<br>
+Amazon FSx is a service to get third-party high-performance file systems on AWS.
+FSx supports high-performance computing with high data throughput and concurrent access, ideal for intensive data workloads.<br>
+EBS volumes are network drives with good but limited performance.
+EBS provides block-level storage volumes for use with EC2 instances and is not suitable for simultaneous access by multiple Lambda functions.
+It is best used for databases or other applications needing persistent, single-instance storage.

 ### Exploratory Data Analysis
 This section is about pre-processing the data that will be used by our ML model.